xpollen8/jazzbutcher.com/README.md

 The `v2` directory contains the Work In Progress which is the conversion of the `v1` site into a nextjs/React application.

-Changes made here will be deployed within a minute to [https://jazzbutcher-com.vercel.app/](https://jazzbutcher-com.vercel.app/)
+Changes made here will be deployed within a minute to [https://v2.jazzbutcher.com/](https://v2.jazzbutcher.com/)

-As of this writing (2023-08-27), the V2 website is fairly faithful to the look and functionalty of V1 version.

 I am *completely* open to collaborating with people with web design and/or UX experience.
 Let's work on this together.
 Hit me up!